-Fact: a person with a perfectly normal heart rate can still suffer from heart rhythm disorders.
+You can have a perfectly normal heart rate but still suffer from heart rhythm disorders.
 What is the difference between the two?
 And how do you check your heart rate and your heart rhythm?

 Your heart rate: changes throughout the day

 Your heart works like a pump: its contractions push blood throughout your body.
 Your heart rate is the number of times your heart contracts (beats) per minute.
 This is often expressed in BPM – ‘beats per minute’.

 A heart rate varies from person to person.
 It also changes throughout the day.
 Are you sitting, lying or sleeping?
 Then your heart beats about 60 to 100 times per minute.
 But during exercise or stress, the rate automatically increases.
 Your heart ‘knows’ it has to pump extra oxygen and nutrients through the body.

 People in good physical shape have a lower resting heart rate than people who are less fit.
 For top athletes for example, a resting heart rate of only 30 to 40 beats per minute is quite common.

 Checking your heart rate

 What is your heart rate?
 You can easily check it yourself.
 You can feel your heartbeat clearly on your chest or at the arteries in your neck or wrist.
 Just count the number of beats for one minute.
 Or use a sports watch, heart rate monitor or one of the many lifestyle apps that are available online.